Comments on the mass sheet degeneracy in cosmography analyses

 Because $C_j-C_i$ is a small number, the $\kappa_{\rm c1}$ term in Eq.~\eqref{alpha_ratiocore} could be diluted down to the natural scale of weak cosmological convergence.
 To detect (or constrain) an internal core, it therefore becomes crucial to estimate the magnitude of weak differential convergence.
 We consider this problem in App.~\ref{sec:kappa_variance}, and comment on examples in Sec.~\ref{sec:real_systems}.

 Before we move on, let us make a rough assessment of the precision by which the left hand side of \eqref{alpha_ratiocore} can actually be measured.
-Note that most of the information in the lensing data comes from the angular range $\vec\theta\sim\vec\theta_{\rm E}$.
-Using the fact that $\vec\alpha(\vec\theta_{\rm E})=\vec\theta_{\rm E}$, the relative uncertainty by which $|\vec\alpha_j/\vec\alpha_i|$ can be measured is of similar size as the quoted precision on the ratio of Einstein angles, $|\vec\theta_{{\rm E}j}/\vec\theta_{{\rm E}i}|$.
+Note that most of the information in the lensing data comes from the angular range $\theta\sim\theta_{\rm E}$, where for simplicity of this estimate we can consider spherically symmetric systems and drop the vector notation on $\theta$.
+Using the fact that $\alpha(\theta_{\rm E})=\theta_{\rm E}$, the relative uncertainty by which $|\vec\alpha_j/\vec\alpha_i|$ can be measured is of similar size as the quoted precision on the ratio of Einstein angles, $|\theta_{{\rm E}j}/\theta_{{\rm E}i}|$.
 For typical TDCOSMO systems, this precision is at the level of $\sim1\%$.
 Of course, this quoted precision corresponds to the main source considered by the analysis (usually, the source for which time-delays are measured).
 What we actually need is the differential convergence, and the precision on that would be dominated, given two sources $i=1,2$, by the source for which the precision on $\theta_{{\rm E},i}$ is poorest.